Matthews-Research-Group/BioCro-ePhotosynthesis-v2/enzyme_optimization/README.md

 # This folder contains scripts for running enzyme optimizations using [nlopt](https://nlopt.readthedocs.io/en/latest/)
+### Important!!!
+Both **Einput7.txt** and **ProteinContentCal.txt** are needed to run the optimization.
+Currently, they both have the Vmax values of some same enzymes.
+Please double check them to make sure their Vmax values are identical!

 ### Prerequisites:
 - miniconda/anaconda - (optional but recommended)
 - cmake